Guide to the Material Template

 What should I use this template for?

-Material has some overlap with the Item template.
+A Material is a basic substance, either natural (granite) or artificial (metal alloys), that can often be used to create something else.
+There is, however, some overlap with the Item template.
 For example, a potato is an item, but it can also be described as a material (as part of a recipe).
 To decide if something is a Material or an Item, think about its role in the world: how do people think about it?
 If people don't think about it as an individual item, it's a Material.
-In the real world, for instance, the element "gold" is a Material, but a gold ingot would be an Item.
+For instance, the element "gold" is a Material, but a gold ingot would be an Item.

 Here are some example of Materials!